 Japanese Akita puppies

-For serious inquiries, please read below and fill out our puppy questionnaire.
+For serious inquiries, please read below, then fill out our puppy questionnaire.

 If you are interested in adopting a Japanese Akita puppy from us, please read the following:

 Japanese Akita puppies are a rare breed in Canada and the U.S. Acquiring one of our puppies may require a waiting period of several months.

 Waiting list: We are selective and work with a waiting list for our puppies.
 We plan and build our list for the next litter a few months prior to breeding.
 Depending on the number of accepted applicants on the list, potential owners may have to wait until the next litter.